soniyj/awesome-resources/src/Development/Programming/LNCode.md

 # Low-Code and No-Code Resources

-If not elsewhere specified all the following have a free plan tier.
+If not elsewhere specified all the following have a free tier plan.

 https://webflow.com/